Italosayan/super-dan/Project_Setup/README.md

 -Content Augmentation:  augmentation is about enriching an existing entity using data from many others.
    *"Great Value Today" icons simplify this process by highlight- ing properties offering an outstanding value for the price  they are asking.
 Also: price trends to help the user

-"MODELING: OFFLINE MODEL PERFORMANCE IS JUST A HEALTH CHECK!":
+* "MODELING: OFFLINE MODEL PERFORMANCE IS JUST A HEALTH CHECK!":
 Offline model performance metrics are only a health check, to make sure the algorithm does what we want to.

 Click Through Rate because we know that CTR has a strong correlation or even causation with Conversion Rate, the business metric we really care about in this case.
 But as models get better and better, they might end up “just driving clicks”, without any actual effect on conversion.
-An example of this is a model that learned to recommend very similar hotels to the one a user is looking at, encouraging the user to click (presumably to compare all the very similar hotels), eventually drowning them into the paradox of choice and hurting conversion.
-In general, over-optimizing proxies leads to distracting the user away from their goal.
+Over-optimizing proxies leads to distracting the user away from their goal.

-Inception:
+* MODELING: BEFORE SOLVING A PROBLEM, DESIGN IT

 Problem Construction Process, qualitative aspects of a model (like diversity, transparency, adapt- ability, etc.), experiment design and latency.
 As an example consider a recommender system that predicts the rating a user would give to an accommodation.
 Minimizing RMSE looks like a reasonable approach.
 After a few successful iterations we hypothesize that the model is lacking diversity, so we create a challenger model that although still minimizes RMSE, somehow produces higher diversity.
 It is likely that this new model has a higher RMSE, but as long as it succeeds at increasing diversity and gives a reasonable RMSE, it will be used to test the hypothesis “diversity matters”.
 Inconclusive re- sults might point to adjustments of the model or experiment design, to make sure we give the hypothesis a fair chance.
 Negative results will likely reject the concept.
 Positive results on the other hand, will encourage diversity related changes, not only in the model but also in the User Interface, and even the product as a whole.